splunktools/splunktools.github.io/index.md

 * * *
 ## Important Notes

-* Some versions of Splunk SOAR (Phantom) use different versions of Python (2.7, 3.7, 3.9, etc) so please make sure that your dev environment matches your prod environment
+* Some versions of Splunk SOAR (Phantom) use different versions of Python (2.7, 3.7, 3.9, etc) so please make sure that your dev environment matches your prod environment.
+The latest on-prem version will match cloud.
-* In order to use dependencies such as pipy repo items, the servers you are developing on and installing on must have access to the repos.
+* In order to use dependencies such as pypi repo items, the servers you are developing on and installing on must have access to the repos.
 * If you wish to ingest data into SOAR (such as polling for new events), a manual edit of the JSON file must be done to enable on-poll as (of the writing of this document) the App Wizard does not support that action OOB.